DerGuru/The-Resonant/New Chapters/01 - Part1/P1-14_Marker_at_Home.md

 He ate mechanically, not really tasting it, his mind elsewhere.

+The mark on his door.
+Mrs. Amari's glance at it.
+The toaster incident.
+The foreign resonance signature RAE had detected.

+Someone was watching.
+Someone with resources.
+Someone who knew what to look for.

+Not random.
+Not coincidence.

+Organized.

-*This is what they do, isn't it?* he thought. *They make you doubt everyone.
+*This is what they do, isn't it?* he thought. *Whoever's tracking me.
+They make you doubt everyone.
 Make you paranoid.
 Isolate you.*

 *Yes.
 Isolation is a common tactic.
 It makes targets easier to control or contain.*